ergoplatform/ergodocs/docs/eco/rosen/bitcoin-watcher.md

 ## Setting Up a Bitcoin Node (Optional)

-For optimal watcher performance and decentralization, it's recommended to run your own fully synced Bitcoin node:
+For optimal watcher performance and decentralization, it's recommended to run your own fully synced Bitcoin node.
+However this will consume significant disk space so alternatively you can use a public node as detailed in the next section.

 1. Install Bitcoin Core following the [official instructions](https://bitcoin.org/en/download) for your OS.